Nothgisrandom/Predicting-the-price-of-used-cars/README.md

 3. Visualizations
 •	Price Distributions:
-o	Prices are right-skewed, indicating most vehicles are in the lower price range.
+	Prices are right-skewed, indicating most vehicles are in the lower price range.
 •	Correlations:
-o	Strong positive correlation between year (or vehicle age) and price. o	Mileage negatively correlates with price, indicating depreciation with usage.
+-	Strong positive correlation between year (or vehicle age) and price.
+-	Mileage negatively correlates with price, indicating depreciation with usage.
-•	Density curves and histograms: o	Highlight variability in prices across vehicle types, the prices show extreme skewness to the right and many high outliers.
+-	Density curves and histograms:
+-	Highlight variability in prices across vehicle types, the prices show extreme skewness to the right and many high outliers.

 5. Modeling
 •	Models Used:
 o	Linear Regression, Quadratic Regression, Ridge Regression, and Lasso Regression.
 •	Best Model: Lasso regression with polynomial features (degree 2) and strong L1 regularization (alpha=100).
 •	Hyperparameter Tuning:
-o	Used GridSearchCV with cross-validation to optimize model parameters.
+-	Used GridSearchCV with cross-validation to optimize model parameters.

 Interpretation of the GridSearchCV Output:
 •	The best model is a quadratic regression with interactions and Lasso regularization.